Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Rain Water Barrel

-Depending on the region, homeowners use between 30% and 70% of their water outdoors.14 It may seem like a no-brainer, but you can use water that collects on your roof or other catchment areas to water your lawn or clean your car.
-You’ll need a barrel, which will run you $50–$200 from your local hardware store or online, and to follow some simple rainwater harvesting tips.
+Homeowners use between 30% and 70% of their water outdoors, depending on the region.10,11 It may seem like a no-brainer, but you can use water that collects on your roof or other catchment areas to water your lawn or clean your car.
+All you need is a barrel, which costs around $50–$200 at your local hardware store or online, plus a few simple rainwater harvesting tips.

 5. Water lawns early morning and after the sun goes down

 It's best to water lawns and landscapes early in the morning and when the sun goes down in the evening.
-Watering during this time prevents evaporation during the hottest parts of the day.
+Watering during this time prevents evaporation during the hottest parts of the day (and keeps you from burning your plants).
 Other watering tips:

 • Use native plants or plants that don’t need a lot of water.